germgallardo/germgallardo.github.io/index.md

-# Portfolio
+## Portfolio

 ----

-## Data Science Projects
+### Data Science Projects

 [Heart Disease Classification](https://github.com/germgallardo/Heart-Disease)

-This is based on the [Kaggle Heart Disease Dataset](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/) in which there are several clinical parameters and we need to predict whether or not a patient has heart disease or not.
+<p style="text-align:justify;">This is based on the [Kaggle Heart Disease Dataset](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/) in which there are several clinical parameters and we need to predict whether or not a patient has heart disease.
+For this we want to try to reach for an accuracy over 95% by trying different models.</p>

 <img src="images/dummy_thumbnail.jpg?raw=true"/>